 #1 Setting objectives and expectations

-Commercial contracts lay out specific expectations for each party.
+Commercial contracts clauses lay out specific expectations for each party.
 They detail the terms that involved parties agreed upon earlier.
-Moreover, they ensure requirements are met and provide teams with a much-needed legal defense.
+Moreover, they ensure requirements are met and provide teams with a much-needed legal defense, one of the core commercial contracts benefits.

 #2 Minimizing business risk